 The outside of my Abbio has lost its new-cookware shine

 Lightly wet the outside your cookware.
-Then sprinkle the surface with a bleach-free cleaner like Bar Keepers Friend or just baking soda from your cabinet.
+Then sprinkle the surface with a bleach-free cleaner like Bar Keepers Friend or baking soda from your cabinet.
 Rub the paste into the cookware with a sponge or nylon scrubbing pad.
-Rinse with soap water and dry with a clean cloth.
+Rinse with soapy water and dry with a clean cloth

-Even with perfect care, non-stick cookware will slowly loose its non-stick properties over long periods of time.
-When you've used your non-stick cookware hundreds of times and eggs are not sliding around like they used it, there's still hope.
-It turns out you can season your non-stick cookware and bring back some of the slippery-ness.
+Even with perfect care, nonstick cookware will slowly lose its nonstick properties over long periods of time.
+When you've used your nonstick cookware hundreds of times and eggs are not sliding around like they used it, there's still hope.
+It turns out you can season your nonstick cookware and bring back some of the slippery-ness.

 Start by rubbing a small amount of oil into the surface.
 You want to use a high temperature oil for this like canola oil.
 Stay away from olive oil for this process.
 Next, put your Abbio in the oven at 350 degrees for an hour.
-Pull it out of the over and let it come back to room temperature.
+Pull it out of the oven and let it come back to room temperature.
 Gently rinse the pan with water only and wipe it dry with a paper towel.
-Next time you cook with your Abbio non-stick you'll notice the difference.
-You can make this seasoning last longer by avoiding soap when you rinse out your non-stick pans.
-But you can also repeat this process as often as needed.
+Next time you cook with your Abbio Nonstick, you'll notice the difference.
+You can make this seasoning last longer by avoiding soap when you rinse out your nonstick pans, and you can also repeat this process as often as needed.